A New Method for Multi-Bit and Qudit Transfer Based on Commensurate Waveguide Arrays: Method

+Periodic light propagation through an n-waveguide array allows for the full state revivals and hence the transfer of n complex numbers to a distance equal to an integer number of periods.
+Periodic dynamics occur under the condition that all eigenvalues of the coupling matrix $\omega_j,\, j=\overline{1,n}$ are commensurate \cite{BosePRL03, BoseCP07}, which is fulfilled if there are integers $n_j$ such that

-Period of oscillation is defined as the smallest $T$ for which the above equation holds for all eigenvalues of the chain.
-It is the smallest period with which the state can oscillate.
-However, if only some of the eigenvalues are excited, state revivals can occur with a longer period.
+The period of oscillation is defined as the smallest $L$ for which the above equation holds for all eigenvalues of the array.
+In the derivations below, we express the period in terms of phase.
+In all cases the period is $\frac{2\pi}{q}$.

-Two and three element chains have unconditional periodicity.
-Their solutions are well-known and heavily applied in atomic and laser physics, see e.g. the theory of a three-level atom coupled by resonant laser light \cite{ShorePRA77}.
+Two and three element arrays have unconditional periodicity.
+Their solutions are well-known and heavily applied in atomic and laser physics, the most prominent examples being Rabi coupling of nuclear spins by an oscillating magnetic field \cite{RabiPR38} and coupling of atomic levels by a resonant laser \cite{ShorePRA77}.
+Arrays with more than three elements generally have incommensurate eigenvalues, which leads to the propagation dynamics quasi-periodic to a certain degree \cite{CuberoPRL14}.